The doctrine of R2P (Responsibility To Protect)

-The crux of the debate ever since the emergence of this doctrine after the publication of the ICISS in 2001 is the tension that arises between humanitarian intervention and respect for State sovereignty.
+The crux of the debate ever since the emergence of the R2P doctrine following the publication of the ICISS (the International Commission on Intervention and State Sovereignty) in 2001 and the adoption of the norm R2P norm by the UN in 2005 (globalr2p.org) involves the tension that arises between humanitarian intervention and respect for State sovereignty.

 On the one end of the spectrum is the view of those like Evans Gareth that nation states can not just sit idly by while crimes of genocide or inhumane acts of ethnic cleansing take place in countries like Myanmar and Syria.

-The current culture of apathy by the international society to the horrors of ethnic cleansing sanctioned by the Mynamar government and the brutal killings of hundreds of thousands of innocent children and families in Syria , more recently in Eastern Ghouta, is reminiscent of the indifference of the developed world to the atrocities of Nazi Germany preceeding and during the Holocaust.
+The current culture of apathy evinced by the international society to the horrors of ethnic cleansing sanctioned by the Mynamar government in 2017 and the brutal killings of hundreds of thousands of innocent children and families in Syria by the Assad regime and its allies , more recently in Eastern Ghouta, is reminiscent of the indifference of the developed world to the atrocities of Nazi Germany preceding and during the Holocaust.

-For instance, the Evian Conference ( the Intergovernmental Committee for Political Refugees) initiated by President Roosevelt,held on 6th July 1938, attended by delegates from the US, Britain and other major powers rejected the acceptance of Jewish immigrants beyond the numbers that were already being allowed into these countries.
+One recalls the Evian Conference ( the Intergovernmental Committee for Political Refugees) initiated by President Roosevelt, held on 6th July 1938, attended by delegates from the US, Britain and other major powers;

 Humanitarian intervention need not necessarily be in the form of military intervention notes Hehir; a singular feature of the R2P doctrine is its multi- layered approach which is broad enough to allow for imposition of economic sanctions and perhaps even threats of prosecution by the ICC.